-- \bigstar Recommendation: Successful completion of a Geometry-level course - ⊗ NOTE: Teacher's work directly with counselors to determine placement - ⊗ Required: Graphing Calculator of the above functions as wellas linear systems of equations and linear and absolute value inequalities are solved.
+★ Recommendation: Successful completion of Algebra II Regents Lab

+⊗ NOTE: Teacher's work directly with counselors to determine placement of the above functions as well as linear systems of equations and linear and absolute value inequalities are solved.
 Related application problems and projects are incorporated throughout.
 Students will have the opportunity to take this course FOR 4 suny COLLEGE CREDITS.
 Students will retake the Regents Algebra II Common Core exam in Janury and take a teacher made assessment in June.